ClimateImpactLab/dscim-facts-epa/README.md

 bash facts_runs.sh
 ```

 Running FACTS is a relatively memory-intensive and disk-space-intensive process.
 To successfully run FACTS, you will need a moderately powerful workstation (or server) with at least 32 gigabytes of computer RAM.
-FACTS by default only uses two CPU cores, and is not particularly sensitive to clock speed or number of cores of the CPU.
+By default, FACTS uses two CPU cores and is not particularly sensitive to clock speed or number of CPU cores.
 In addition, FACTS currently requires around 30 gigabytes of disk space per pulse year-gas, which means that 3 gases and 7 pulse years (a total of 22 runs including the control) will require approximately 660 gigabytes of disk space.
 Alternatively, one can run subsets of runs at a time and clear memory in between.
 To clear memory after a run has been completed, remove the subdirectories in the `~/radical.pilot.sandbox` folder.

 Note that the more pulse year and gas dimensions your input climate files have, the longer this run will take as pulse year-gas combinations are run in sequence.
-On a fast machine each combination can take approximately 10 minutes, meaning that for a run of 3 gases for 7 pulse years, the run will take 220 minutes.
-FACTS by default only uses two cores The script will create the appropriate number of FACTS experiments (22 in the case of the example), run through them, and concatenate them into the format expected by `dscim-facts-epa`.
+On a fast machine, each combination can take approximately 10 minutes, meaning that for a run of 3 gases for 7 pulse years, the run will take 220 minutes.
+The run script will create the appropriate number of FACTS "experiments" (22 in the example case), run through them, and concatenate the outputs into the format expected by `dscim-facts-epa`.

 If a docker was used, exit it once the run is complete using the `exit` command.